eliasm307/adopt-a-student/README.md

 The API would be used by the web app and mobile app, where the mobile app was being developed by another team member, Moh, so for usability, I knew documentation would be required.
 I used [tsoa](https://www.npmjs.com/package/tsoa) to generate an [OpenAPI specification](https://swagger.io/specification/) from the Typescript definitions of the methods and then used [redoc](https://www.npmjs.com/package/redoc) to represent the specification as web page.
 See the resulting documentation [here](https://us-central1-adopt-a-student.cloudfunctions.net/docs).

-#### 3.2.2.3.
+### 3.2.3.
 Web App

 This was an attempt to implement the UI design work from Chin as closely as possible.
-It uses the Gatsby framework and interfaces with the API.
+It uses Gatsby and interfaces with the API.
 This section of the project was underdeveloped due to time constraints however it shows some of the basic functionality such as the sign-up process for students, and showing a filtered list of teachers based on a students preferences.

-Note: The Firestore database was populated with fake data to show the MVP.
+**Note: The Firestore database was populated with fake data to show the MVP.**

-### 3.2.3.
+### 3.2.4.
 Team Productivity

 I also took it upon myself to help the team be more organized and created a project plan comprised of 3 sprints with deadlines during the project, with the various target features to aim for at each stage.
 This allowed myself and other members of the team to have a clearer understanding of what we were aiming for and the priorities.
 This project plan was done as a Kanban board in Trello.